Updated FEBRUARY 21, 2019

 - Check the gasket on the lid or blender jar.
 If not attached properly, the liquid will seep through.
 Sometimes, even a tiny piece of food particles in a seal causes a leak.

 All cases are different and there is no one solution fits all.
 We can fix some of them ourselves and if not, it is advisable to call the respective brands’ customer service or choose to return the product inline with their return policy.

 I have to say this.
 I believe sometimes it is very much based on luck.
 Out of a thousand unit, there will be a possibility that one of them is faulty.
 My experience is that having a fridge that lasted 20 years without any issues.
 When I upgraded to a bigger unit 3 years ago, it gave a problem after 2 years.
 Sent it back under the manufacturer’s warranty and the compressor was replaced.
 Talk about luck.
 Imagine these modern times, living without a fridge for 1 week!
 A family who needs to cook every day.
 Tell me… (sorry, I digressed a little…)

 All Things Considered

-It does not matter which brand we choose, a high or low priced blender.
-All we need is a practical and affordable blender to make our favourite frozen fruit smoothies.
-Obviously, our needs and lifestyle have a lot to do with our decision in choosing either an immersion handheld blender, conventional countertop blender or a personal blender.
+It does not matter which brand you choose, a high or low priced blender.
+All you need is a practical and affordable blender to make your favourite frozen fruit smoothies.
+Obviously, your needs and lifestyle have a lot to do with our decision in choosing either an immersion handheld blender, conventional countertop blender or a personal blender.